IHE/HIE-Whitepaper/README.md

 1. Using a push-style method of notification where the Subscriber subscribes to receive notifications about the availability of documents based on specific criteria or,
 2. Using a pull-style method which creates a Pull Point resource able to store notifications targeted to a specific recipient.
 Notifications stored in the Pull Point can be retrieved using a specific transaction.

-The [Publication and Discovery slide deck](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-XDS_DSUB_2012-12-10.ppt)and webinar (*broken link*) provide more detail about [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) and [DSUB](http://profiles.ihe.net/ITI/TF/Volume1/ch-26.html).
+The [Publication and Discovery slide deck](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-XDS_DSUB_2012-12-10.ppt) provides more detail about [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) and [DSUB](http://profiles.ihe.net/ITI/TF/Volume1/ch-26.html).

 ## 3.3 Federated Discovery and Retrieve

-TODO: review

 A community, such as an [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain, is a means for a specific set of related organizations/facilities to exchange clinical